NTIG-Uppsala/florist-website/README.md

 ### Tests
 #### tests.py
-- Runs all the tests and take screenshots in different resolutions and saves them in a separate folder.
+- Runs all the tests and takes screenshots in different resolutions and saves them in a separate folder.

 ### Pre-commit Tests for devpage